 How To Adjust Sewing Machine Top Tension

-Every sewing machine will have a default value for top tension.
-You should be able to find this value or at least a range of suggested sewing machine tension settings in your manual.
+Every sewing machine has a default value for top tension.
+You should find this value or at least a range of suggested sewing machine tension settings in your manual.

-For most Brother sewing machines, even the Brother Project Runway sewing machines, your sewing machine’s tension dial will be in a similar location or at least very easy to locate.
+For most Brother sewing machines, your sewing machine’s tension dial will be in a similar location or at least very easy to locate.

-To adjust the tension, first do a test stitch.
-You ideally want to be using both the fabric and thread that you’re planning to use for your project.
-If you have difficulty seeing the stitches, switch to a contrasting fabric with the same characteristics.
+You want to use both the fabric and thread that you’re planning to use for your project If you have difficulty seeing the stitches, switch to a contrasting fabric with the same characteristics.

 After sewing, examine the stitches.
 You want the knot where the stitches cross to be in the middle of the fabric and for both sides of the fabric to have even stitches.
 Meaning no loose stitches and no puckering.

-If the knot is too far into the bottom of the fabric, you’ll need to increase the top sewing tension to pull the knot up.
+If the knot is too far into the bottom of the fabric, you need to increase the top sewing tension to pull the knot up.
 Remember, a higher number on the tension dial means a higher tension.